 Our named executive officers' base salaries are reviewed periodically by our Compensation Committee, and adjustments may be made upon the approval of the Compensation Committee.

-Effective March 1, 2016, our Compensation Committee approved an increase in Dr. Mickle's, Dr. Guenther's, and Mr. Johnson's annual base salaries to \$500,000, \$345,000, and \$330,000 respectively.
+Effective March 1, 2020, our Compensation Committee approved an increase in Dr. Guenther's annual base salary to \$376,620.